jplessey/my_Books/README.md

 python_version = 3.6+

 ## Run it locally
-You can create a  virtual environment and then:
+Create a  virtual environment:

+`python3 -m venv env`

+`source env/bin/activate`

+Then:

-Run  `pip install -r requirements.txt`  to install all dependencies.
+`pip install -r requirements.txt`  to install all dependencies.

-Run  `python app.py`  and go to http://localhost:5000/ to start a book collection.
+`python app.py`  and go to http://localhost:5000/ to start a book collection.

 ## See my_Books in action:
 ### Adding a book